 100% WIND POWER In 2002, Drexel became one of the first universities to purchase wind generated energy.
 In 2006, Drexel entered into a contract with PECO Wind, to purchase wind energy directly linked to the Exelon-Community Energy Wind Farms located in the PJM Interconnection, supplying Drexel with 4,000.8 MWH per year, which translated into approximately 7.92% of Drexel's total annual electric use.
 In 2008, Drexel entered into a contract with Community Energy, Inc. to purchase energy linked to the PJM Interconnection, which translated into 12.9% of Drexel’s total annual use; the University increased its purchase to 30% of its total annual electric usage the following year.
-In 2010, Drexel entered into a new agreement with Community Energy to purchase Renewable Energy Certificates equal to 100% of the University’s total energy use (84,268 MWH) starting in January 2011, making Drexel one of the top 50 purchasers of wind energy in the nation and top five university purchasers in the nation according to the 2010 EPA Green Power Partnership Rankings.
+In 2010, Drexel entered into a new agreement with Community Energy to purchase Renewable Energy Certificates equal to 100% of the University’s total energy use (84,268 MWH).
+And in 2013, Drexel expanded its renewable energy leadership with a new purchase commitment through Community Energy that includes 96,582MWh of PRAXIS Green Power (a combination of renewable energy certificates and an online learning platform), as well as solar renewable energy from the Keystone Solar Project located in Lancaster, Pa.
+Drexel is a member of the EPA’s elite Green Power Leadership Club, ranks No. 7 among colleges and universities nationally and ranks No. 1 among the Colonial Athletic Association for its purchase of renewable energy.

 CLIMATE COMMITMENT Drexel has signed the American College and University President’s Climate Commitment to reduce its carbon footprint by 80% by the year 2050.
 With the purchase of 100% wind energy, Drexel reduced its operations carbon footprint by 81% in January 2011, exceeding the Climate Commitment goal 39 years early.